State-College-Plone/WebServerAuth/README.txt

             RewriteEngine On

             # Do the typical VirtualHostMonster rewrite, adding an E= option
-            # that puts the Apache-provided username into the remoteUser
+            # that puts the Apache-provided login name into the remoteUser
             # variable.
             RewriteRule ^/(.*)$ http://127.0.0.1:8080/VirtualHostBase/https/%{SERVER_NAME}:443/VirtualHostRoot/$1 [L,P,E=remoteUser:%{LA-U:REMOTE_USER}]
         </VirtualHost>

-    5. If you have a port-80 virtual host, be sure to clear out the HTTP_X_REMOTE_USER header so end users can't pass arbitrary usernames directly to the web server and masquerade as any user they like::
+    5. If you have a port-80 virtual host, be sure to clear out the HTTP_X_REMOTE_USER header so end users can't pass arbitrary login names directly to the web server and masquerade as any user they like::

         <VirtualHost *:80>